johnwickerson/mastering_digital_design/README.md

 * Lab leader: Dr John Wickerson.
 * Course originally developed by: Prof Peter Cheung.
-* Teaching assistants 2022: Mr Jianyi Cheng.
+* Teaching assistants 2022: Mr Jianyi Cheng and Mr Benjamin Biggs.

 Please send feedback on any of this material (e.g. errors, typos, or other suggestions for improvement) to Dr Wickerson.
 You might like to do this by raising an [issue](https://github.com/johnwickerson/mastering_digital_design/issues).